 Why am I so swollen?

-Swelling is due to fluid retension in the body in pregnancy.
-It is due to hormone changes of pregnancy and is common.
-It usually occurs in the feet / ankles and hands / wrists.
+Swelling is due to fluid retention in the body during pregnancy.
+It is due to hormone changes in pregnancy and is common.
+It usually occurs in the feet/ankles and hands/wrists.
 It can also be noticed in the vulval area, in the face and in the general body.
 Historically excessive swelling has been used as a sign of preeclampsia though it usually does not indicate this.
 Also preeclampsia often occurs without significant swelling.

 Swelling usually gets worst in advanced pregnancy and can be even more marked immediately after delivery.